Best Headphones For Golf 2022

 This is why we’ve rounded up the best headphones for golf.
 All the pairs listed below are wireless in-ear headphones because we think they lend themselves best to practice thanks to their secure fit and versatility a little better than the best golf speakers.
 Wired headphones could leave you tangled up, while over-ear headphones are on the bulky side and can slide around while you're swinging.

-All the pairs listed below also offer solid battery life and great sound quality so you can appreciate your favourite tunes and really get in the swing groove.
+All the pairs listed below also offer solid battery life and great sound quality so you can appreciate your favorite tunes and really get in the swing groove.
 Read on for our pick of the best headphones for golf or alternatively, check out our guides on the best golf training aids or best portable launch monitors to really make the most of your practice time.

 Best Wireless Headphones For Golf